 So the choice to become a massage therapist is a decision to enter into a venerated profession in which you use your hands as an instrument of healing.
 Schools of massage typically teach a wide range of massage techniques, although it is possible to find schools in which one particular approach is featured.
 In school, you will take courses in human anatomy and physiology, as well as in kinesthesiology, the science of movement.
 You can study ethical practices in the massage field.
 You can learn how to apply the different modalities of massage including Swedish, reflexology, acupressure, deep-muscle, sports medicine, and others.
 To perform massage, you need to have good physical stamina and energy, because you are on your feet during your working hours, and utilizing your whole body to work muscles deeply.
 You also need to be able to connect well with other people.
 Many massage therapists have a regular clientele of repeat customers and developing rapport and a high comfort level within your clients is essential in this intimate encounter.
 People who utilize massage therapy services come from a wide variety of backgrounds.
 Of course, there are athletes needing help with relaxing and unwinding their tense muscles after a workout or game.
 People with busy careers rely upon it to help them relieve their stress and tension.
 Seniors utilize it to relieve aches and pains.
 And individuals who have experienced injuries or illnesses often have it incorporated into their physical or occupational therapy regimens.

-Of course, when its time to renew your DC massage therapy license, you can do so through their online portal.
+Of course, when it's time to renew your DC massage therapy license, you can do so through their online portal.
 But if you want to get a look at the paper application to review the requirements, you can check it out right here.
-As youll see, DC requires massage therapists to renew their licenses by January 31st on odd-numbered years.
+As you'll see, DC requires massage therapists to renew their licenses by January 31st on odd-numbered years.
 The fee for renewal is $177, with an additional $85 if you pay late.
-DC also requires 12 hours of continuing education between renewals.

-According to O*Net statistics, the average salary earned by massage therapists in the District of Columbia in 2013, the most recent year for which data were reported, was $26,400.
-Of course, this is just an average.
+According to Bureau of Labor Statistics, the average salary earned by massage therapists in the District of Columbia in 2020 was $40,660 Of course, this is just an average.
 If you have skills in a particular modality that is highly sought out, or you have developed a reputation as an outstanding massage therapist, or if you have many years of experience, your salary may be considerably higher.
-Massage therapy is growth industry, with growth projected to be around 22% between 2012 and 2022.
+Massage therapy is growth industry, with growth projected to be around 9% between 2016 and 2026.
 This anticipated rate of growth makes it highly likely that new graduates will find employment in the field, and experienced therapists seeking to move up in the field will be able to do so.

 Where do massage therapists work?
 Many places!
 Some work at sports facilities, gyms, and health clubs.
 Others offer their services to business travelers at top hotels.
 Massage services are frequent offerings at beauty salons and spas.
 Plus, some massage therapists go into business for themselves and offer their services by appointment to the public in a private studio.
 There are massage therapists who travel to see their clients, bringing a portable massage table with them.
 Massage therapy sessions typically last 30 or 60 minutes, and sometimes longer.
 It is typical for a massage therapist to ask a client to fill out paperwork before the initial session, with their reasons for seeking the service and a brief medical history.
 Usually there is a brief interview before the actual massage therapy work begins.
 Some therapists play soft music in the background, and may light candles for atmosphere.
 It is customary to utilize oils in the massage process, often with a fragrance to them that offers the client the experience of aromatherapy.
 Massage therapists need to have outstanding people skills.
 They need to be able to help people feel relaxed and comfortable, often when they have very little clothing on.
 They need to be good listeners and be able to respond to their clients empathically.
 Above all, a high degree of professionalism is crucial.